breezy-codes/breezy-codes.github.io/index.md

 :::
 ::::

-Over the 2023/2024 summer, I was lucky enough to receive the Associate Deakin Research Summer Scholarship.
-Where I commenced research initially into computer networks.
-I was given the opportunity to explore and find my own area of interest as my supervisor saw potential in me to go on to do a PhD.
-During this, I stumbled into the world of Radio Access Networks, where I started to explore into O-RAN and resource allocation for 6G networks.
+Over the 2023/2024 summer, I was fortunate to receive the Associate Deakin Research Summer Scholarship, where I began research into computer networks.
+Given the freedom to explore, I delved into areas of interest with my supervisor’s encouragement, ultimately discovering a passion for Radio Access Networks (RAN).
+This led me to focus on O-RAN and resource allocation for 6G networks.

+Now, as an Honours student in telecommunications and computational mathematics, I’m developing a mathematical framework for optical xhaul network design, aimed at supporting cost-effective deployment strategies for future reconfigurable RAN and xhaul networks.
+Growing up in rural Australia, I understand firsthand the challenges of limited phone service, which fuels my dedication to this research.

 ![Image Description](/img/content/beach.jpeg)

-Living in rural Australia and knowing the struggle all too well with the lack of phone service, this really encouraged my passion to research this area.
-I intend to continue researching into O-RAN and 6G networks for my Honours thesis starting later this year and my PhD I hope to start in 2026.
-At the moment though, I’m focused on publishing my first research paper in this area.
+I recently submitted my first paper on Optical X-haul for Beyond 5G to a conference, and I'm working on three additional papers.
+My current focus is on expanding my research in O-RAN and 6G networks, with plans to pursue a PhD in this area starting in late 2026.

-### Academic Accomplishments
+## Academic and Research Accomplishments

-- **Excellence in Discrete Mathematics and Cryptography:** Achieved a grade of 95 in Discrete Mathematics, which ignited a passion for Cryptography.
-This led to further exploration in Quantum Computing and Quantum Cryptography, resulting in two reports being published in the [Deakin Maths Yearbook](https://nla.gov.au/nla.obj-3336557334/view).
-This accomplishment made me the first person to be featured twice in the same year.
+- **Discrete Mathematics and Cryptography:** Scored 95 in Discrete Mathematics, sparking a passion for Cryptography.
+This interest led to exploring Quantum Computing, where I took on the challenging topic of Quantum Cryptography.
+My report was selected for the *Deakin Maths Yearbook*, making me the first person featured twice in the same year.

-- **Associate Deakin Research Summer Scholarship Recipient (2023/2024):** Awarded a summer research scholarship, initially focusing on computer networks before venturing into Radio Access Networks (RAN) and O-RAN technologies.
-This research is foundational for my upcoming Honours Research.
+- **Research Summer Scholarship (2023/2024):** Awarded the Associate Deakin Research Summer Scholarship.
+Initially, I delved into computer networks, but soon found my interest in Radio Access Networks (RAN), including O-RAN and 6G resource allocation.
+Living in rural Australia and experiencing the lack of phone service first-hand motivates my ongoing research in this area.

+- **Current Honours Research:** I have commenced Honours in telecommunications and computational mathematics, developing a mathematical framework for optical xhaul network design.
+This work builds upon my summer research and aligns with my long-term goals in telecommunications.

+- **Conference Papers:** Recently submitted my first research paper to a conference, with three additional papers in progress, all aimed at contributing to 5G/6G and RAN technology.

+- **Leadership in Capstone Projects:** Served as a team leader in the Capstone A subject, guiding the tutorials team for SplashKit within Thoth Tech.
+My leadership and contributions were recognised with a grade of 100.

-- **Tutorial Series Creator for Computer Networks:** Developed a series of tutorials aimed at assisting fellow students with complex concepts in computer networks, helping me to achieve a score of 100 in the subject.
+- **Tutorial Series Creator:** Developed a tutorial series to help fellow students understand complex computer network concepts, which contributed to achieving a perfect score in the subject.

-- **Research Publication:** Working towards publishing my first research paper this year.
-In addition, I’ve been encouraged by my tutor from my network forensics subject to publish the project and report I did during the subject where I developed and evaluated machine learning models for detecting spam SMS in cellular networks.
-- **Honours Thesis and PhD Focus:** Preparing to begin my Honours thesis on O-RAN and 6G networks later this year, with a long-term goal to extend this research into a PhD starting in 2026.
+- **Future Plans:** Preparing to begin my Honours thesis on O-RAN and 6G networks this year, with a vision to extend this research into a PhD starting in 2026.

+---

 ### Completed Subjects